moorepants/dissertation/physicalparameters.rst

 =======

-I was first concerned with the physical parameters of the bicycle and rider in my multibody dynamics class project where I developed a method of estimating the parameters from geometry and mass :ref:`Moore2006` which was subsenquently presented at ISEA 2008 :ref:`Moore2008`.
-This method served me well until we needed to have more accurate estimates for the first instrumented bicycle built at TU Delft.
-I agreed to measure the bike's physical parameters using the equipment and procedures developed in :ref:`Kooijman2006` and use the more accurate bicycle measurements with my basic human model, :ref:`Moore2008`.
-These first measurements and the details of the human model are documented in :ref:`Moore2009a`.
-After this, Dr. Hubbard encouraged me to think about the accuracy of the measurements in more detail, as some of the practices we were using were lacking.
+I was first concerned with the physical parameters of the bicycle and rider in my multibody dynamics class project.
+There I developed a method of estimating the parameters from simply the geometry and mass :ref:`Moore2006`.
+I also then presented this work in Biarritz, France :ref:`Moore2008`.
+This method served me well until we needed to have more accurate estimates of the parameters for the first instrumented bicycle I helped build at TU Delft.
+I agreed to measure the bike's physical parameters using the equipment and procedures developed in :ref:`Kooijman2006` and to use the more accurate bicycle measurements with my basic human model, :ref:`Moore2008` for the complete system parameters.
+These first measurements and the details of the human model were presented in in San Diego :ref:`Moore2009a`.
+During this work, Dr. Hubbard encouraged me to think about the accuracy of the measurements in more detail, as some of the practices we were using were lacking.
 With that in mind and the fact that there was very little complete data available on the physical parameters of real bicycles, I decided to measure an assortment of bicycles we had available around the lab in Delft :ref:`Moore2010`.
+This was certainly a tedious task, but a rich data set was created.
 Once I was back in Davis, we setup almost identical equipment to measure the two new bicycles we were constructing.
 Danique Fintelman helped us come up with a more accurate geometry measurement.
-Steven Yen measured a children's bicycle with a gyro wheel.
-We also improved the human estimates when Chris Dembia implemented Yeadon's human inertia model and we combined it with the accurate bicycle measurements.
-These final methods are implemented in two open source software packages.
+Steven Yen also used the equipment to measure a children's bicycle with a gyro wheel.
+Additionaly we improved the human parameter estimates when Chris Dembia implemented Yeadon's human inertia model and we combined it with the accurate bicycle measurements.
+These final methods for both bicycle and rider are implemented in two open source software packages.

 Bicycle Parameters
 ==================